-- General Information: Information about your design, the Xilinx device into which your design will be implemented, and the Tcl command that generated this power optimization report. - Summary: Count of BRAMs, SRLs and Slice Registers that were optimized by the user in the design and by the power optimization tool. - Recommendations: Things you can do to further optimize your design for power. - Hierarchical Information: Details of the BRAMs, SRLs, and Slice Registers for which Vivado has performed power optimization.
+- General Information: Information about your design, the Xilinx[®] device into which your design is implemented, and the Tcl command that generated this power optimization report. - Summary: Count of block RAMs, SRLs, and Slice Registers that were optimized by the user in the design and by the power optimization tool. - Recommendations: Things you can do to further optimize your design for power. - Hierarchical Information: Details of the block RAMs, SRLs, and Slice Registers for which Vivado has performed power optimization.

-For a description of the power optimizations Vivado performs, see Power Optimization Feature and Block RAM WRITE_MODE Power Optimizations.
+For a description of the power optimizations Vivado Integrated Design performs, see Power Optimization Feature and Block RAM WRITE_MODE Power Optimizations.

-TIP: If any hierarchical module or instance is tagged with a DONT_TOUCH attribute, Power Optimization will not optimize this logic.
+TIP: If any hierarchical module or instance is tagged with a DONT_TOUCH attribute, Power Optimization does not optimize this logic.